Skip to contents

 add_individual_variation

 Logical.
 If TRUE, simulates variation by drawing movement parameters from the population distribution.
+This produces more realistic between-individual variability.
+Defaults to FALSE.

 groups